kimjihoon3106/c-school/README.md

-# school1CRepository
+# C - school
-repository about C at school
+repository about C in school